X-Road: External Load Balancer Installation Guide

 Start the primary instance:

-systemctl start postgresql@12-serverconf
+systemctl start postgresql@<postgresql major version>-serverconf

 RHEL: